KennethRoger/study-notes/MongoAggregation.md

 $elemMatch: Projects the first matching element from an array based on specified criteria.
 $meta: Projects metadata (e.g., text score) associated with each document.
 $slice: Limits the number of elements projected from an array.

+## Limit of mongoDB ##

+* All aggregation stages can use maximum of 100 MB of RAM
+* Server will return an error if the ram limit is exceeded
+* { allowDiskUse: true } - will enable MongoDB to write data of stages to the temporal files

+eg: db.peoples.aggregate([], {allowDiskUse: true})